 This is why CDPs like BlueConic exist.

-Marketers that have traditionally had to rely on their IT departments and data science teams to sort through their mountains of data to provide accurate sets that can used for activation have access to unified data in the platform.
+Marketers that have traditionally had to rely on their IT and data science or analytics teams to sort through their mountains of data to create and hand off accurate sets that can used for activation have access to unified, democratized data in the platform.

 The customer data platform — including and especially BlueConic — creates efficiencies in processes and makes it far easier for marketers to access, activate, and analyze data (particularly their niche segments) according to their teams and customers’ needs.

 Marketing Definition #4: Data Enrichment and Cleaning